Calcium and calcium supplements: Achieving the right balance

 - Adults may have low bone mass, which is a risk factor for osteoporosis.

 Many Americans don't get enough calcium in their diets.
-Children and adolescent girls are at particular risk, but so are adults age 50 and older.
+Children and adolescents are at risk, but so are adults age 50 and older.

 |71 and older